matteoferla/MichelaNGLo-protein-analysis/prop_homozygous.md

 is the same as heterozygous frequency is a totally sane thing to do.

-The probability of finding one or more persons with homozygous alleles would follow a negative binomial, e.g. one minus the binomial probability of getting zero successes from population sized trials with the squared frequency as propability.
+The probability of finding one or more persons with homozygous alleles would follow a negative binomial, e.g. one minus the binomial probability of getting zero successes from population sized trials with the squared frequency as probability.

 Using the ethnicity split may give a better result, however, whereas the number of individuals in each subgroup is known within gnomAD,